15 Top-Rated Churches in Florence

 Address: Piazza Santa Maria Novella 18, Florence

-4 Santa Croce
+3. Santa Croce

 Although Santa Croce is Gothic, its interior is wider than most of that age, more open and spacious, with an open painted-timber ceiling.
 Look in the side aisles to find the major tombs: Galileo's and a memorial tablet marking the burial place of Lorenzo Ghiberti (of baptistery door fame) are in the north aisle to the left as you enter the church.
 Michelangelo and the composer Gioacchino Rossini are on the right, along with Machiavelli, last chancellor of the Florentine Republic whose name is invoked to this day in describing ruthless political tactics.

 The Cappella Maggiore is covered with frescoes; those in the vault include the Risen Christ, the Evangelists, and St. Francis by Agnolo Taddi (1380) who was also responsible for the wall frescoes of the Legend of the Holy Cross.
 The cross above the main altar, painted by Maestro di Figline, was one of the first works of art placed inside Santa Croce church and has been beautifully restored.

 The last chapel on the left, the Cappella Velluti, has some damaged frescoes by a student of Cimabue and Giotto's Coronation of the Virgin.
 One of the artistic highlights of Santa Croce is at the far end of the transept, the Cappella Baroncelli.
 The frescoes of the Prophets at the entrance and of the Life of the Virgin on the walls are considered the greatest work of Taddeo Gaddi, who studied under Giotto.

 Through a doorway, a corridor leads to the sacristy, where you'll find perhaps the most famous artwork in the entire church.
-Sadly, the magnificent Crucifix by Cimabue was badly damaged in the 1966 flood, and gained even greater fame as the most important single art work damaged in the disaster.
+Sadly, the magnificent Crucifix by Cimabue was badly damaged in the 1966 flood and gained even greater fame as the most important single art work damaged in the disaster.
 After long and painstaking restoration, Cimabue's masterpiece is again on display.

 Address: Piazza Santa Croce 16, Florence

 The Scuola del Cuoio was founded by the monastery in the aftermath of World War II, to teach war orphans a trade.
 Today, they still train students in the art of the fine leatherwork that Florence is famed for, and you can visit the workshops to watch students fashion leather jackets, handbags, wallets, and boxes.
 Their shop helps support the school.

 Address: Piazza Santa Croce 16, Florence

-5 San Marco
+6. San Marco

 The 1299 church of San Marco was largely reconstructed and the monastery completely rebuilt by the architect Michelozzo in the mid-15th century.
 Giambologna added the side altars, the Chapel of St. Antonino, and the Salviati Chapel in 1588.
-Although you'll find some notable art in the church itself -- the funerary chapel of St. Antony is considered Giambologna's main architectural work, and the Byzantine mosaic Virgin in Prayer from a Rome oratory dates to 705 -- the convent is why you should visit San Marco.
+Although you'll find some notable art in the church itself - the funerary chapel of St. Antony is considered Giambologna's main architectural work, and the Byzantine mosaic Virgin in Prayer from a Rome oratory dates to 705 - the convent is why you should visit San Marco.

 The monastery owes its fame to the Dominican monk Fra Angelico, who painted the monastery rooms between 1436 and 1445, leaving us a "natural" museum.
 Throughout the monastery are works of this brother, along with a few others, but look especially for these frescoes.
 Just opposite the entrance to the Cloister of St. Antonino is Fra Angelico's fresco St. Dominic at the Foot of the Cross; in the lunette diagonally opposite the entrance is Ecce Homo.

 Address: Piazza San Marco 3, Florence

-7 Santissima Annunziata (Church of the Annunciation)
+9. Santissima Annunziata (Church of the Annunciation)

 The rotunda, divided into nine chapels, was begun by Michelangelo in 1444 and completed in a different style by Leon Battista Alberti.
-Close to the entrance, on the left, the small marble temple by Michelozzo was commissioned for the miraculous picture of the Annunciation (the miracle involves the13th-century monk that fell asleep while painting it and awoke to find that angels had completed the face of Mary).
+Close to the entrance, on the left, the small marble temple by Michelozzo was commissioned for the miraculous picture of the Annunciation (the miracle involves the 13th-century monk Friar Bartolomeo, who fell asleep while painting it and awoke to find that angels had completed the face of Mary).
+The miracle drew pilgrims who left so many votive offerings that the church had to be enlarged to accommodate them.
 Florentine newlyweds still come here today to leave the bride's bouquet.